FC København

 anthem to the tune of ‘I Don’t Like Monday’s’ by the Boomtown Rats.
 The teams

-entered one after each other, which is something I’d not seen for some time,
+entered one after the other, which is something I’d not seen for some time,

-short period of applause was held before kick-off for a Danish referee who had
+short period of applause held before kick-off for a Danish referee who had

 minute to remember a fellow fan who had died in a car crash.
 Thanks, FCK fan Tim